Concordium/concordium-rust-smart-contracts/concordium-std-derive/README.md

-**Deprecated: The content of this crate have been moved to the crate concordium-contracts-common-derive**
+**Deprecated: The content of this crate has been moved to the crate [concordium-contracts-common-derive](https://github.com/Concordium/concordium-contracts-common)**

 A library of procedural macros to be used in combination with [concordium-std](https://crates.io/crates/concordium-std).